-This week marked the 89th anniversary of the arrest of Clyde Barrow by Middletown police.
+This year marked the 89th anniversary of the arrest of Clyde Barrow by Middletown police, one of the more unique pieces of the city’s crime history.

 In a Facebook post, police shared the young Barrow’s booking photo and other jail records that are on display in the lobby about the March 18, 1930 incident.